imse586/imse586.github.io/syllabus/syllabus.md

 We have our course Canvas page at <https://canvas.umd.umich.edu/courses/534891>, which will be used for

 - Announcements (We recommend turning on the email notification or checking it often.)
-- Lecture videos & other learning materials
+- Lecture recordings & other learning materials
 - Homework submissions
 - Project submissions
 - Grades